Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/README.md

 # Blue Green Deployment for AKS
 This scenario is dedicated to the blue green deployment at AKS level, the main purpose is to provide a reliable and high availability solution when:
 - K8S version update
-- NodePools update, like chnage VM size
+- NodePools update, like change VM size
-- AKS netwroking changes
+- AKS networking changes
 - Kubernetes Operators or Platform componennts changes like: Service Mesh, DAPR, Ingress Gateway, OPA, etc.

 In the above mentioned scenario the desidered outcome is to apply these changes without affecting the applications and/workloads hosted in the AKS cluster.